Daniel-Baun/NiryorobotAU/readme.md

 # Bachelor thesis in Flexible Manufacturing into Digital Twins.
-This repository serves as the codebase for the bachelor thesis in Flexible Manufacturing into Digital Twins The group members are:
+This repository serves as the codebase for the bachelor thesis in Flexible Manufacturing into Digital Twins<br>
+The group members are:
 - Daniel Baun Olesen
 - Rasmus Maarssø Carlsen